andrewfstratton/quando/README.md

 Optional - npm install -g nodemon

-To update (assuming quando has changed), use: git pull quando
+To update (assuming quando has changed), First kill the Node.js process in the task manager, then use: git pull quando